 Get independent, (& accurate!)

-advice on obtaining the UK/EASA Seaplane Rating, and in using and keeping your rating current.
-Flight training in the UK is only Preparation (by seminar or distance learning) for the (CPL and PPL) is available in Wales (flight training to soon) as part of our specialist ground school programme, including conversion from FAA
+advice on obtaining the UK/EASA/FAA Seaplane Rating, and in using and keeping your rating current.
+Floatplane training/flying in the UK is only Preparation (by seminar or distance learning) for the

+(CPL and PPL) is available in Wales (flight training being considered) as part of our specialist ground school programme, including conversion from FAA